dzygann/intel-sgx/README.md

 ## Install Eclipse Plugin
 Intel delivers a plugin for enclave developers, which uses the Eclipse IDE.
 It supports developers to maintain SGX code.
-This guide shows you how to install the plugin and how to create a SGX Hello World application with this plugin.
+This guide shows you how to install the plugin and how to create an SGX Hello World application with this plugin.

 ### Prerequisites
 * Eclipse
-** Use the C/C++ package, which can be found found [here](https://www.eclipse.org/downloads/packages/)
+** Use the C/C++ package, which can be found [here](https://www.eclipse.org/downloads/packages/)
 * OpenSSL
 * Intel SGX SDK for Linux OS